Article

 Our client Habstash is using the same principle.
 It hasn’t got an ambition to become the best budgeting app — that sounds hardly possible with Mint still on the market.
 Habstash wants to become the best app focused on savings for house purchases.
 Eleken can help with that, but first things first.

-Personal finance app design starts from building trust
+Personal finance app design needs trust

 When people use a budgeting app, from the first moment it bombards them with a number of personal questions, asking for sync with their bank accounts and various credit cards.
 Design is critical at this first step because no one is going to trust their sensitive information unless you convey your sparkling legitimacy.